taleh007/Docs/aspnet/mvc/controllers/testing.rst

   :language: c#
   :emphasize-lines: 20-22,27,29-35,49-51,55,60,70

-The ``ForSession`` method returns a list of ``dynamic`` types, with property names camel cased to match JavaScript conventions.
+The ``ForSession`` method returns a list of anonymous types, with property names camel cased to match JavaScript conventions.
 Avoid returning your business domain entities directly via API calls, since frequently they include more data than the API client requires, and they unnecessarily couple your app's internal domain model with the API you expose externally.
-You can define strongly typed data-transfer objects (DTOs), or just return dynamic as this method does.
+You can define strongly typed data-transfer objects (DTOs), or just return an anonymous type as this method does.
 Mapping between domain entities and the types you will return over the wire can be done manually (using a LINQ ``Select`` as shown here) or using a library like `AutoMapper <https://github.com/AutoMapper/AutoMapper>`_

-.. note:: Returning ``dynamic`` types is a common practice, especially in web API methods, since it's a simple, easy way to control the shape of the output.
-However, ``dynamic`` types are ``internal``, so unit tests that attempt to refer to their properties may encounter errors unless the web project is configured to make its internals visible to the test project.
+.. note:: Returning anonymous types is a common practice, especially in web API methods, since it's a simple, easy way to control the shape of the output.
+However, anonymous types are ``internal``, so unit tests that attempt to refer to their properties may encounter errors unless the web project is configured to make its internals visible to the test project.

-The unit tests for the ``ForSession`` API method is shown here:
+The unit tests for the ``ForSession`` API:

 .. literalinclude:: testing/sample/TestingControllersSample/tests/TestingControllerSample.Tests/UnitTests/ApiIdeasControllerForSession.cs
   :language: c#